Abdullahashraf32/textmasterpy/docs/install.md

 If you want to remove TextMasterPy from your system, run on terminal: pip uninstall textmasterpy

+note:
+When using pip commands to install the framework on a Google Colab notebook, make sure to precede each pip command with an exclamation mark.

 Getting Started
 Now that TextMasterPy is installed, you can import it into your Python environment and start using its built-in functions. import textmasterpy